Systems Theory and Audio Feedback

 | ||

-| More Deviation: Excessive Loudspeaker volume Less | More Control: The operator reduced power to the amplifier.
+| More Deviation: Excessive Loudspeaker volume Less | More Control: The operator reduces the amplifier’s power.
 More | |

 |